luvit/luvit.io/articles/pty-ffi.md

 local wrapStream = require('coro-channel').wrapStream
 local split = require('coro-split')

-local function onSocket(req, read, write)
+-- This file is `app.lua` so it's what the server is -- loading as the connection handler. return function (req, read, write)
   -- Process the parameters from the url pattern. local cols = tonumber(req.params.cols) local rows = tonumber(req.params.rows)